Whitchurch, Hampshire: Leisure and sport

 Whitchurch has a Non-League football club Whitchurch United F.C., which plays at Longmeadow.
 Also at the Longmeadow sports facility is a Bowls club with indoor and outdoor pitches, and a Squash club with 2 squash courts.
 Whitchurch also has two Cricket teams playing at the local Cricket Ground (Parsonage Meadow) where skipper Simon Ralph and his band of merry little cricketing men try to avoid relegation for the second year in a row.

 As well as the thriving amateur theatre group called WADS, which was established in 1958, there is also an annual beer festival held at the Longmeadow Sports and Social Club, this is run by the North Hampshire branch of the Campaign for Real Ale.

 Being positioned on the Southern edge of the North Wessex Downs Area of Outstanding Natural Beauty as well as at the junction of several river valleys, Whitchurch has many opportunities for cycling, both strenuous and sedate, on-road and off.
 Popular cycle routes include over to the Bourne Valley, the Hampshire County Council Off-Road Mountainbike loop, and down the Test Valley to Longparish.

 There is a BMX cycle track and a 'Sk8' board area in Daniel Park, which together with its adjoining open space next to the primary school, has been put forward as a Queen Elizabeth II field in the hope of protecting it forever.

 The Whitchurch Town Council maintains a couple of children's playgrounds: one in Kingsley Park, and the other at the bottom of Alliston Way between the schools.
 Other play areas are at Caesar's Way and Park View.

 Environment

 The River Test throughout the town, including its various branches and banks, is a Site of Special Scientific Interest.

 Much of the land to the south of the town centre is old water meadow.
 One site is administered by Whitchurch Millennium Green Trust, a registered charity.
 This has an old dam used for flooding the meadow in the past and a sluice and wooden sheep dip hundreds of years old.
 Its ponds have viewing platforms.
 The old maps show how it was fed by springs.
-One key spring still exists at Ninesprings Nursery on The Weir.
-It originally fed what is now thought to be some of the oldest watercress beds in Britain.
-They are shown on the 1810 map and the 1872 and 1876 maps show them clearly also the history of how the River Test was diverted.
-The site now grows aquatic plants that are distributed nationally.

-Whitchurch is the Gateway to the North Wessex Downs National Landscape; a rich mosaic of rolling chalk hills, woodland and pasture.
+Whitchurch is located near the North Wessex Downs National Landscape; which features a mix of rolling chalk hills, woodland and pasture.
 A National Landscape is a designated exceptional landscape whose distinctive character and natural beauty are precious enough to be safeguarded in the national interest.
 The North Wessex Downs make up the third largest of Britain's National Landscapes.